Emilio Carranza: Body repatriation and final resting place

 United States President Coolidge offered the battleship Florida to return the body.
-President Calles, the President of Mexico, declined the offer and the body was returned to Mexico via train transport amid full military honors.
+President Calles of Mexico, declined the offer and the body was returned to Mexico via train transport amid full military honors.
 The military guard were dispatched from Governors Island.
 When transferred to the train at Penn Station, the coffin was led by six black horses in a caisson with 10,000 troops marching to a muffled drum beat down Broadway.
 It was estimated that 200,000 people lined the route to see the coffin draped procession.
 Every Mexican military officer was ordered to wear crape on his sword hilt and a black brassard on his arm in honor of Carranza.
 National flags were flown at half-staff for a week.

-Carranza was buried in Dolores Cemetery.
-100,000 Mexicans marched in the procession to the cemetery to the Rotunda of Illustrious Persons ("Rotonda de los Hombres Ilustres") where he was placed to rest.
-The rotunda is reserved for national heroes.
-Military offices linked arms to keep the family viewing space clear.
-Airplanes flew overhead in honor of his death.
+Carranza's remains were interred at the Rotunda of Illustrious Persons in a procession of 100,000 marchers.
+Military officers linked arms to keep clear the view for the family.
+An airplane formation flew overhead.
 He was posthumously promoted to General.

-In 1929, Edward T. M. Carr, Superintendent of the Southern Division of the Long Branch Railroad, on a good will tour, stopped in Mexico City to deliver a pine tree from the scene of the crash site to Mexico City officials.
-The tree was planted next to Carranza's grave.
+In 1929, Edward T. M. Carr, Superintendent of the Southern Division of the Long Branch Railroad, on a goodwill tour, stopped in Mexico City to deliver to Mexico City officials a pine tree from the scene of the crash.
+It was planted adjacent to his grave site.